Loading NuWatt Energy...

 Princeton's cost per watt is higher, but the property tax exemption is worth more in this high-tax municipality.

 Yes.
 NJ Solar Access Law (N.J.S.A.
 45:22A-48) provides strong legal protections for solar installations, even in historic districts.
 While aesthetic guidelines may require panels on rear-facing or less visible roof sections, your right to install solar is protected by state law.
+All-black panels with low-profile mounts have higher approval rates.
 Work with an installer familiar with Princeton's Historic Preservation Commission requirements.
 The review adds 4-8 weeks to the timeline.

 Tree shade is a real consideration in Princeton, which has one of the densest mature tree canopies in New Jersey.
 A professional shade assessment (using tools like SunEye or drone mapping) should be part of any Princeton solar evaluation.
 Microinverters (Enphase) or power optimizers (SolarEdge) can mitigate partial shading by allowing each panel to operate independently.
 In some cases, strategic tree trimming can significantly improve solar access.